pedrotgn/pyactor/docs/remote_tuto.rst

 .. literalinclude:: ../examples/Remote/s4_clientb.py
     :linenos:

-In this example we have a registry where Servers can be bind.
-The registry module starts an actor which is the registry itself to which servers can be bind and clients look for servers.
-The first client, binds a server to the registry and waits for queries to that server.
-The second one, uses the registry to find the first one and spawn a server instance on it to afterwards send work to it.
+In this example we have a registry where Servers can be bound.
+The registry module starts an actor which is the registry itself to which servers can be bound and clients look for servers.
+The first client binds its host to the registry and waits.
+The second one uses the registry to find the first's host and spawn a server on it.
+Then, send work to that server.

 In order to execute the second client repeatedly without having to restart all the processes, before spawning the server remotely, it checks if the first